anden-dev/aws-sts/README.md

 You should call this role from a dedicated play, and then define your subsequent playbook tasks in separate plays.
 This allows the `sts_creds` or individual `sts_session` variables to be used to configure the environment of your remaining tasks.

+### Role Assumption Behavior

+By default this role attempts to determine an STS role to assume using the following rules in order of precedence:

+1. Use the role defined by `Sts.Role`
+2. Lookup the role defined in the specified AWS profile if `Sts.Profile` is configured
+3. Lookup the role defined in the specified AWS profile if the `AWS_PROFILE` environment variable is set

+This role also attempts to determine your AWS region using the following rules in order of precedence:

+1. Use the value of `Sts.Region` if defined
+2. Use the value of the `AWS_DEFAULT_REGION` or `AWS_REGION` environment variables if set
+3. Use the region defined in your current AWS profile if configured
+4. Return an error if none of the above methods can determine your region

+In order to assume the role, this role attempts to determine your AWS credentials using the following rules in order of precedence:

+1. Use the AWS profile defined by `Sts.Profile`
+2. Use the AWS profile in the specified AWS profile is the `AWS_PROFILE` environment variable is set
+3. Use standard AWS environment variables if configured

 ## Examples